alphabetaZK/predictionmarket-front/README.md

-# 🖥️ zkPredict Front – Interface Web3 pour le Prediction Market Anonyme
+# 🖥️ zkPredict Front – Web3 Interface for the Anonymous Prediction Market

-**Front-end application for interacting with the zkPredict protocol on Aleo.**
+**Front-end application to interact with the zkPredict protocol on Aleo.**

-Ce dépôt contient l'interface utilisateur du projet **zkPredict**, un marché de prédiction anonyme basé sur les ZK-proofs construit avec Leo sur la blockchain Aleo.
-Cette application permet aux utilisateurs de créer, parier et consulter les marchés de prédiction en toute confidentialité.
+This repository contains the user interface for **zkPredict**, a zero-knowledge-based anonymous prediction market built on the Aleo blockchain using Leo smart contracts.
+This dApp allows users to create markets, place bets, and view predictions—all while preserving their privacy.

-## ⚙️ Stack Technique
+## ⚙️ Tech Stack

 - ⚛️ React.js
 - 🦺 TypeScript
 - 🔐 Aleo Wallet SDK
-- ♻️ Zustand / Redux (état global)
+- ♻️ Zustand / Redux (state management)
-- 🌐 API SnarkOS (query + broadcast)
+- 🌐 SnarkOS API (query + broadcast)
 - 🎨 TailwindCSS

-## 🚀 Lancer le projet en local
+## 🚀 Getting Started

-### Prérequis
+### Prerequisites

 - Node.js >= 18
-- npm ou yarn
+- npm or yarn

 ### Installation